MBI-Div-B/sardana-bookmarks/README.md

 Simple bookmark manager macro for Sardana/ spock

 This is a simple bookmark manager for Sardana/ spock.
 It can save a list of motor positions under a user-specified name.
-This (collective) position can then be recalled with the "goto" command.
+This (collective) position can then be recalled with the "goto" command (moving motors sequentially) or the "pgoto" command (parallel movement.

-**To avoid collisions, the motors are driven in the order specified!**
+The command to be used for moving the motors is configurable, default is `umv`.

 Usage:

 `bm <cmd> [<name>] [<motors>]`

-Available commands are: `list`, `save`, `goto`, `remove`, `export`, `import`
+Available commands are: `list`, `save`, `goto`, `pgoto`, `remove`, `export`, `import`, `mv_cmd`

 Examples:
 * `bm list`